leon-ai/leon/.github/CONTRIBUTING.md

 The focus is not only limited to the activity you see on GitHub but also a lot of thinking about the direction of the project.
 Which is naturally related to the overall design, architecture, vision, learning process and so on...

-## Contributing to the Python Bridge or TCP Server
+## Contributing to the Python Bridge or TCP HttpServer

 Leon makes use of two binaries, the Python bridge and the TCP server.
 These binaries are compiled from Python sources.